Parth-Surve2007/bAIsed/README.md

 - Authentication is scaffolded and should be hardened before production use.
 - Do not commit `.env`, service account files, or generated temporary datasets.

-### Module Cheat Sheet

-- `backend/app.py`: creates the Flask app and serves the frontend pages.
-- `backend/api.py`: hosts the API routes, request handling, uploads, analysis orchestration, exports, and AI reporting.
-- `backend/analysis.py`: computes the core fairness metrics and dataset analysis.
-- `backend/proxy_detector.py`: looks for proxy variables that may encode protected attributes.
-- `backend/risk_profiler.py`: judges how trustworthy the audit is based on dataset quality.
-- `backend/pattern_detector.py`: labels the likely bias pattern.
-- `backend/fairness_advanced.py`: adds advanced metrics and intersectional analysis.
-- `backend/simulator.py`: runs what-if remediation scenarios.
-- `backend/exporters.py`: builds notebook and tool exports.
-- `frontend/js/workbench.js`: handles the interactive workbench, uploads, charts, AI report rendering, and exports.

-### Short Pitch Script

-You can say this almost verbatim:

-> bAIsed is a fairness workbench that lets me upload a dataset or model, compute bias metrics, detect proxy features, evaluate dataset risk, simulate possible fixes, and generate a narrative AI report.
-The goal is to make fairness analysis easier to understand and easier to act on, not just to display raw numbers.

 ---

 ## Troubleshooting